positron48/hass-caretaker/README.md

 ### Custom Lovelace Card

-A custom Lovelace card is provided with this integration for convenient control of your robot:
+A custom Lovelace card is automatically registered with this integration.
+To add it to your dashboard:

 1. Go to your dashboard
 2. Click the "Edit Dashboard" button
 3. Click the "+" button to add a new card
-4. Scroll down to "Custom: ESP32 Robot Card"
+4. Find "ESP32 Robot Card" in the list of cards
+5. Configure the card:
-5. Select the ESP32 Robot sensor entity
+   - Select the ESP32 Robot sensor entity
-6. Optionally set a custom title
+   - Set an optional title
-7. Click "Save"
+6. Click "Save"

-The card will display:
-- Current status of your robot
-- Bluetooth status information
-- A button to open the robot's web interface in a modal overlay
+If the card doesn't appear in the list:
+1. Go to "Configuration" -> "Lovelace Dashboards" -> "Resources"
+2. Verify that `/esp32_robot/esp32-robot-card.js` is in the list
+3. If not, restart Home Assistant or add it manually

 ## License